Moving Quotes: When Cheaper Isn’t Always Better

 5. Checking Credentials

-Make sure to do some research on each and every moving company that gives you a quote.
+Make sure to do some research on every moving company that gives you a quote.
 Any moving company has to be registered with the Department of Transportation.
 They can readily provide a “DOT #” to prove they are licensed and insured.
 In many states, New York included, licensing through the DOT is a requirement for local moves as well.

 To check if the moving company you’re looking into is properly licensed and insured look them up on the DOT database.